benemon/voletech/README.md

-# voletech
+# jboss-vaultec
-Wrapping EAP's built-in Password Vault function with a REST API for better credential management in OpenShift
+A little example at how to use JBoss EAP's Password Vault to avoid storing sensitive information in Environment Variables